DmGorokhov/assigment-HardQode/SOLUTION.md

 $ git clone git@github.com:DmGorokhov/assigment-HardQode.git
 ```

-You can run the application using Poetry.
+You can run the application using both Poetry and Docker.

 **Poetry** is setup by the commands: